ashleypeak/math-input/README.md

 The component is contained in two JavaScript files and one CSS file, `math-input.js`, `math-node.js` and `math-input.css`.
 Simply download them into your project folder, ensuring that the two JavaScript files are in the same directory.

+## Testing (for development)

+Testing is handled by Jest testing framework.
+To install the required dependencies, run `yarn install` in the project directory.

+To execute the tests, run `yarn test`.

 ## Usage

 First include the module and stylesheet: